selling on Etsy

 Is selling on Etsy worth it?

 Selling on Etsy is a quick and easy way to get your products in front of millions of potential buyers.
+For a comprehensive overview of different e-commerce solutions, consider our shopping cart types guide.
 If you are selling high-quality products that are popular on Etsy, you have a good chance to have a successful store.
 For your information, items in the home and living, art, and jewelry categories are the most popular with Etsy buyers, so try to benefit from this trend.
 For instance, don't start a shop selling shoes or electronics —they don't sell on Etsy.

 It is free to create an Etsy account, and it takes just minutes.
 You can list a few products in your store and see how it goes.
 You are not at risk to lose thousands of dollars.